Blog: Recent stories > Agriculture > Selling into China? Updates on China Trade Information

 Tips on Selling to China

-Overview of Selling to China
+Overview of Selling into China

 Approximately 25% of all global products are “Made in China”.
+However, this figure has been evolving since the COVID-19 pandemic.

 China’s growing middle class will lead to market opportunities for foreign companies in consumer-based industries and in the services sector.
 Consumer-based and services sector companies view e-commerce as an explosive area for growth.

-China’s Business culture
+China’s Business Culture

 Setting up in China – Selling to China